Inference for the mode of a log-concave density: Simulations: some comparisons and examples

 \subsection{Comparisons via simulations}

-We now test and compare our procedure via a small simulation study.
 Code to compute the mode-constrained log-concave MLE, implement a corresponding test, and invert the family of tests to form confidence intervals is available in the \verb+logcondens.mode+ package \citep{doss:logcondens.mode}.
+We can thus test our procedure and compare it to alternatives.

-\cite{MR964293} proposed and investigated several methods of forming confidence intervals for the mode of a unimodal density.
+\cite{MR964293} proposed and investigated two methods of forming confidence intervals for the mode of a unimodal density.
 His estimators of the mode and confidence intervals were based on the classical kernel density estimators of the density $f$ going back to \cite{MR0143282}.
-One method, which Romano called the ``normal approximation method'', was based on the limiting normality of the kernel density estimator of the mode, followed in a straightforward way by estimation of the asymptotic variance.
+One method, which Romano called the ``normal approximation method'', is based on the limiting normality of the kernel density estimator of the mode, together with a plug-in estimator of the asymptotic variance.
 Romano's second method involved bootstrapping the mode estimator, and involved the choice of two bandwidths, one for the initial estimator to determine the mode, and a second (larger) bandwidth for the bootstrap sampling.

-To facilitate comparison of our results to those of \cite{MR964293}, we first briefly describe his results.
-Let $X_1, \ldots , X_n$ be i.i.d. with distribution function $F_0$ and density $f_0$, let $\FF_n $ be the empirical d.f. of the $X_i$'s.
-Romano (1988b) then defines
+The abstract of \cite{MR964293} states: ``In summary, the results are negative in the sense that a straightforward application of a naive bootstrap yields invalid inferences.
+In particular the bootstrap fails if resampling is done from the kernel density estimate.''
+That is, one must use a second (larger) bandwidth for the bootstrap resampling to achieve valid inference.
+This thus necessitates selection of two tuning parameters for the bootstrap procedure. \cite{MR964293} notes in summarizing his simulation results: